This post lists the five women who are widely accepted to be the murder victims of Jack the Ripper.

 WHO WAS JACK THE RIPPER?

-Jack the Ripper is the name given to an unidentified serial killer who was active in the Whitechapel area of East London in 1888.
+Jack the Ripper is the name given to an unidentified serial killer who was active in the Whitechapel area of the East End of London in 1888.

-However, in September 1888 two women were discovered to not only have been murdered, but their bodies brutally mutilated.
+In September of 1888, two women were discovered to not only have been murdered, but their bodies were brutally mutilated.

 The way these murders were carried out would become the killers calling card - all his victims shared the following: